-Every year, over 300,000 people are diagnosed with cancer in the UK, facing tough questions, exhausting treatment and difficult emotions.
-These challenges affect not only those with cancer, but their family and friends, too.
+Every year, nearly 400,000 people are diagnosed with cancer in the UK, facing tough questions, exhausting treatment and difficult emotions.
+These challenges affect not only those with cancer, but their family and friends too.

-The first Maggie’s Centre opened in Edinburgh in 1996 and since then Maggie’s has continued to grow, with 21 Centres at major NHS cancer hospitals in the UK and abroad.
-Maggie's also has an Online Centre.
-Maggie’s programme of support has been shown to strengthen the physical and emotional wellbeing of people with cancer and their families and friends.
+The first Maggie’s Centre opened in Edinburgh in 1996 and since then Maggie’s has continued to grow, with 24 Centres at major NHS cancer hospitals in the UK.
+Maggie’s programme of support has been shown to strengthen the physical and emotional wellbeing of people with cancer and their loved ones.

 The Maggie’s Oxford centre is in the grounds of the Churchill Hospital in Headington.
 We’re open from 9am to 5pm every weekday, and you can just drop in, no referral is needed.

 Many of our staff are NHS-trained and all our Cancer Support Specialists have expert knowledge about cancer and treatment.
 Our centres have psychologists and benefits advisors who are available for anyone with cancer and those close to them.
 We also work with experts who provide exercise groups, yoga, nutrition advice and much more.

 How does Maggie’s help?